microsoft/landcover/README.md

   - Run `python web_tool/frontend_server.py` this will start up a HTTP server on :4040 to serve the actual webpage
   - Run `python web_tool/backend_server.py --port 4444 --model nips_sr --fine_tune last_layer --model_fn /mnt/blobfuse/train-output/ForICCV/ForICCV-landcover-batch_size-16-loss-superres-lr-0.003-model-unet2-schedule-stepped-note-replication_1/final_model.h5 --gpu 0 --verbose` will start up a HTTP server on :4444 that serves our precomputed results with the documented API
   - alternatively use --model 2 to serve results that are computed from a CNTK model
+  - You may now visit `<VM_name_or_IP>:4040` in a browser, where VM host name or IP address is the same as you logged in to via SSH, and can be found in the Azure Portal

 ## Code Overview